Stylback/home-server/README.md

 ### Part 5: Fail2Ban

-> __Note:__ This part is incomplete, this config for Fail2Ban does currently not work.
-Investigating.
+> __Note:__ This part is incomplete as i can not confirm that my Fail2Ban config is working.
+It can detect access to nginx.domain.tld and ban a IP after 3 failed log-ins, but the visitor isn't blocked from further tries.
+The filter and jail is working correctly but there is no actual blocking taking place.
+I am unsure how to proceed and will revisit this later.

 To get started with Fail2Ban we will follow the [docker-file2ban](https://github.com/crazy-max/docker-fail2ban) instructions.
 Start by creating a directory: